Daddy DJ (song): Music video

 The animated music video for the song was produced by Aladin Net Prod and was released in France in 1999 and in 2000 elsewhere.
+The music video illustrates the song's lyrics.

-The video starts out with the act's main protagonist Kross, a 13 year old boy who is an aspiring DJ, watching his father practice for performing at a club.
+The video starts out with the act's main protagonist Kross, a 16 year old boy who is an aspiring DJ, watching his father practice for performing at a club.
 After his father refuses to play a Daddy DJ record he likes, Kross is frustrated later that night when his dad leaves for the club.
 The next day, his father is really tired but in the evening performs back at the club again.
 Kross uses his computer webcam to transport himself into the club, while simultaneously his father is teleported into his son's room.
 Everyone enjoys Kross's skills and an agent signs Kross with a record deal.
-He becomes famous and at the end of the video he is seen talking on the phone with an unknown person in an office in a large building labeled "Daddy DJ's Records."
+He becomes famous and at the end of the video he is seen talking on the phone with an unknown person in an office in a large building labeled "Daddy DJ's Records".
+The year is 2000 and life is good, with the AOL still being used.